 The Compensation Committee made decisions regarding Mr. Brinker's compensation package according to the guidelines discussed in the preceding sections.
-Mr. Brinker was awarded a 12.5% base salary increase, effective January 1, 1994, to recognize his vast experience in the restaurant industry, Company's performance under his leadership and the his significant contributions to the Company's continued success.
-During the past year, Mr. Brinker's incentive payout under the Annual Profit Sharing Plan was 160% of his target, reflecting the Company's exceptional performance in exceeding the plan for pre-tax net income by approximately 10%.
-Mr. Brinker was granted 750 units under the Long-Term Executive Profit Sharing Plan for the cycle which includes fiscal years 1994, 1995, and 1996.
-Mr. Brinker was also awarded a grant of 202,500 stock options under the Company's stock option plan.
-Approximately 56% of Mr. Brinker's compensation for 1994 was incentive pay.
-Since the incentive award increases as the Company's performance increases, and decreases if the specified performance objectives are not met, Mr. Brinker's compensation is significantly affected by the Company's performance.
+Mr. Brinker was awarded a 7.4% base salary increase, effective January 1, 1995, to recognize his vast experience in the restaurant industry, the Company's performance under his leadership and his significant contributions to the Company's continued success.
+During the 1995 fiscal year, Mr. Brinker's incentive payout under the Annual Profit Sharing Plan was 72.5% of his target, reflecting the Company's short-fall from plan.
+Mr. Brinker was granted 1,000 units under the Long-Term Executive Profit Sharing Plan for the cycle which includes fiscal years 1995, 1996, and 1997.
+Mr. Brinker was also awarded a grant of 125,000 stock options under the Company's stock option plan.
+Approximately 53% of Mr. Brinker's compensation for 1995 was incentive pay.
+Like all Company executives, Mr. Brinker's compensation is significantly affected by the Company's performance.
+In the 1995 fiscal year, Mr. Brinker's total compensation declined 22% from its level in the 1994 fiscal year.